amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 In this document, these are the major directories paths.
  All these directories must exist and the postgres user must have full access to them.
- If you need to make alterations, you must change the directories used in this document eveywhere:
+ If you need to make alterations, you must change the directories used in this document everywhere:

 **$PGDATA:**